Tomerfi1210/Routing-Sanic/README.md

   To use postgres on localhost, please install postgresql and run the service on your local machine.
   For information on installing and running postgresql refer to: https://www.postgresqltutorial.com/install-postgresql/

+* The .ini file store the data to connect to the database.
+It contains: host - default localhost database - the name of the db(default postgres) user - the name of the user password - the password port - the port of the database(default 5432)

 * In order to start/stop the server you must find the location of your PostgreSQL database directory it can be like: C:\Program Files\PostgreSQL\data
   - To start the server you need to open the command line and execute: **pg_ctl -D "C:\Program Files\PostgreSQL\data" start**
   - To stop the server you need to open the command line and execute: **pg_ctl -D "C:\Program Files\PostgreSQL\data" stop**